CenturySturgeon/Esp8266WOL/README.md

 IPAddress staticIP(192, 168, 7, 77);
 // Get the default local gateway from your router IPAddress gateway(192, 168, 8, 88);
+// Set your subnet (the default one should probably work) IPAddress subnet(255, 255, 255, 0);

 // Set the hmacKey for TOTP generation uint8_t hmacKey[] = { 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF };